open890/kenwood-ts890/VOIP-HOWTO.md

 ## Transmitting audio

-To send audio to the TS-890, send RTP packets as described above to the radio on port 60001.
+To send audio to the TS-890, send UDP RTP packets as described above to the radio on port 60001.

 ### RTP Payload technical information